dereksutton/dev-portfolio/README.md

 # My Developer Portfolio

 ## Project Description
-The goal of this project is to build a clean, well-styled web page to showcase my web app projects, connect with other developers, and tell people a little bit about me.
+The goal of this project was to build a clean, well-styled web page to showcase my personal web app projects, connect with other developers, and tell people a little bit about me.
+The page features an 'About Me', a 'Projects' section, and a footer with various links to connect with me online.
+I've also set media queries to make the design responsive to various viewport sizes.

 ## Contents
 1. [Deployed Page](#deployed-page)